Trapping-potential dependence of the unitary Fermi gas at the BCS-BEC crossover

-As the potential $V$ breaks spatial translations, momentum is no longer a good quantum number in the trap.
+As the potential $V$ breaks spatial translations, the three momentum components are no longer good quantum numbers in the trap.
 Strictly speaking, the dispersion relation which relates energy to momentum is not defined.
 A natural way to connect to atomic physics measurements is to instead consider the dynamic structure factor $S$, which is naturally defined as a matrix element of local operators in the superfluid \ac{eft}.
 In translation-invariant systems, $S$ is a delta function with support on the curve of the dispersion relation.
 We can define an approximate dispersion relation as the curve in the energy-momentum plane along which the dynamic structure factor is peaked.
 The flatter the potential, the better the dispersion relation is approximated.

 Unlike the dispersion relation, the energy spectrum of the fluctuation is well-defined because of time-translation invariance.
 Due to the compactness of the system, the spectrum is discrete as will be proven below (see Section~\ref{sec:fluctuation-spectrum}).
 In general, the spectrum and the dispersion relation carry distinct information.
 They have the same functional form only in translation-invariant systems.